tasb/docker-kubernetes-training/labs/lab05.md

 Take some time to look into all the details from this pod.

-Then we need to make a port forwarding to have access to this website.
+Then you need to make a port forwarding to have access to this website.

 ```bash
 kubectl port-forward vote-app 8080:80